orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 The envelope should be:

-- canonicalized
+- canonicalized;
-- hashed
+- hashed;
-- signed or otherwise authenticated
+- signed or otherwise authenticated;
-- timestamped where possible
+- timestamped where possible;
-- linked to reconstruction rules
+- linked to reconstruction rules;
-- verifiable by a party outside the original decision system
+- verifiable by a party outside the original decision system.

 The purpose is not transparency for its own sake.

 The purpose is contestability.

+---

 ## The Decision Envelope